snowplow-archive/snowplow.github.com/analytics/event-dictionaries-and-data-models/data-modeling.md

 Events can be aggregated into various smaller data sets, such as sessions and visitors.
 The conditions on which events are aggregated are different in each case, but the logic in SQL is similar.

-In this section, we use sessions as an example to illustrate the general principle.
+In this section, sessions are used as an example to illustrate the general principle.

 ### 2a.
 Aggregate frame

 In the first step, a basic table is created which contains the identifier (in the case of sessions: a unique combination of `domain_userid` and `domain_sessionidx`) and some basic information, such as various timestamps.
-These fields can all be calculated with a `GROUP BY` aggregate function.
+These are all fields that can be calculated with a `GROUP BY` aggregate function.
 Examples include `MIN`, `MAX`, `COUNT` and `SUM`.

 Below is a simplified version of the query used to generate the `sessions_basic` table: